Narrative Magazine: Prizes and writers

 Other Narrative awards include the Narrative Spring, Fall, and Winter Fiction and Nonfiction Contests, the Annual Narrative Poetry Contest, and more.
 Each contest awards monetary prizes.

 Other Narrative writers include Chris Abani, Ann Beattie, Sharon Olds, Jennifer Egan, Tobias Wolff, Jericho Brown, and more.
 Narrative writers have earned the Nobel Prize, Pulitzer Prize, National Book Award, Whiting Awards, the Pushcart Prize, and the Atlantic prize, and have appeared in collections such as The Best American Short Stories, The Best American Nonrequired Reading, and others.

 Narrative for Schools

 Narrative for Schools is a program that was founded in 2014 by Narrative co-founder Carol Edgarian to provide teachers and students with free literary educational tools and content.
 Narrative for Schools offers writing video tutorials, reading lists, and the Narrative High School Writing Contest.

-The annual winners of the Narrative High School Writing Contest Annual winners are awarded monetary prizes, mentorship, and publication in Narrative.
+The annual winners of the Annual Narrative High School Writing Contest are awarded monetary prizes, mentorship, and publication in Narrative.
 Originally an essay contest, the competition has expanded to include fiction, nonfiction, and poetry.
+The contest receives submissions from fifty-five countries across the world.